Infertility is a problem of the

-- Check how many and the shape of sperm
+- Check the shape of sperm

-- Evaluate the ejaculate liquid
+- Assess the ejaculate liquid

 test the sperm’s ability to penetrate the egg, as well as male hormone testing.

-Men may be sent to a urologist for further testing.
+Men may need to see a urologist

 Types of treatments for women may

 - Clomiphene citrate